holyjak/interactive-dev-wshop/Cheatsheet.md

  You will need these shortcuts during the workshop:

-1. `Alt ENTER` - evaluate the current _top-level_ expresion in the REPL - i.e. a function definition, an expression inside a `comment` block (your cursor can be ± anywhere on the line; if you experience trubles but it to the very end)
+1. `Alt ENTER` - evaluate the current _top-level_ expression in the REPL - i.e. a function definition, an expression inside a `comment` block (your cursor can be ± anywhere at the line; if you experience troubles then move it to the very end)
 2. `Ctrl ENTER` - evaluate the _thing the cursor is on/right after_ - similar to nr.
 1 but useful if you want to evaluate a smaller thing inside a bigger expression, f.ex. to look at the value a name refers to
 3. `Ctrl-Alt-right arrow` (OSX, Win; `.` instead of `->` in Linux) - "slurp" the following element into the current list: `(def| x) 42` -> `(def| x 42)` (`ctrl-alt-left arrow` (`,`) does the opposite but we will likely not need it)
-   BEWARE: On OSX it migth conflict with a sytem shortcut.
+   BEWARE: On OSX it might conflict with a system shortcut.
 Fix or use `Ctrl-W`, cut, paste.
 4. `Ctrl-W` (OSX) / `Shift-Alt-right arrow` (Win, ?Lin) - expand selection (press repeatedly) - useful to select the thing you will move/change (often in combination with Cut and Paste)
-5. (Bonus: `Cmd-|` (OSX; `Ctrl-Shift-|` on Windows, cmd "Go to Bracket") jumps between the opening and closing parentheses.)
+5. (Bonus: `Cmd-|` (OSX; `Ctrl-Shift-|` on Windows, `Ctrl+Shift+\` Linux, cmd "Go to Bracket") jumps between the opening and closing parentheses.)

-(If you love shortcuts, check out https://calva.io/commands-top10/ :-).)
+(If you love shortcuts, check out https://calva.io/commands-top10/ There is also [Linux](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf), [MacOS](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf), and [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) keyboard shortcut cheatsheet for VS Code.)

 ## Editing tips

 **Use Ctrl-W / Shift-Alt-right arrow** to (select, cut, and) move code around - this ensures you won't end up with mismatched parentheses.

-You can only delete empty parentheses/braces/.. so Ctrl-W to select and cut the content, then backspace to delete the opening and thus also closing parenthese/....
+You can only delete empty parentheses/braces/.. so Ctrl-W to select and cut the content, then backspace to delete the opening and thus also closing parenthesis/....

 If you screw up, use Ctrl-Z (Cmd-Z on OSX) to back up.